Homeschooling: What kind of hippy is that?

 Yes, this is when the eyebrows rise.
 This is where it bites, and this is also where it gets tough to give answers.

 The short version is: because it is this lifestyle that means the most to us.
 The paranoid (without any trace of sarcasm) is: because school is a mass-production business that creates obedient taxpayers.
 We think it is essential to be together and to realize what it is we are passionate about.

-The cozy: because it is essential and too lovely to plant tulips in the garden, to enjoy the sun, to eat brownies for lunch, the snuggle under the blanket for hours on winter days.
+The cozy: because it is essential and too lovely to plant tulips in the garden, enjoy the sun, eat brownies for lunch, the snuggle under the blanket for hours on winter days.

 The pedagogical: because we believe training, improving, and learning is something that happens spontaneously in life when you don’t disturb or stop it; because we believe 100% in our children’s ability to find their way in their desire to understand, grasp, process, and to sense the world in a way that is more fun, more effective and way better than a reality with more than twenty peers in a top-down system.

 Okay, there are many reasons to do what we do.
 The above is just a scratch on the surface.
-I would like to refer to Sir Ken Robinson again, and also Sugata Mitra, my big scholastic inspirator.
+I want to refer to Sir Ken Robinson again, and also Sugata Mitra, my big scholastic inspirator.

 Want to stay up to date with our travels and podcast?
 Then sign up for our weekly newsletter